 Step 4: Ready to apply for a program or have more questions?

-Make an appointment with the Assistant Director for Study Abroad to apply and review the finance specific questions
+Make an appointment with an advisor to apply and review the finance specific questions

 Step 5: Do the application!